Version control for beginners

 • Tools > Version Control > Project Setup

-• “do you want to initialize a new git repository for this project”
+• pick Git, and confirm that “do you want to initialize a new git repository for this project”

 • .git subdirectory, which contains no user servicable components